erikashby/pico_node/README.md

 ## / Root / events << place for handling of events >>

 ## API
-This node will support the following APIs
+This node will support the following APIs<br>
-/status <- this will return a status object
+/status <- this will return a status object</br>
 /action <- this will perform specific actions (See action API)